 If you have any questions please Contact Us

-Each order will incur a $5.50 per carton p&h fee and will be delivered via Australia Post or Couriers Please.
-All postage charges will be invoiced at cost price, as determined by Australia Post or Couriers Please, and you will recieve the items Tracking details once your order has been shipped.
+All postage charges are invoiced at cost price, as determined by Australia Post or Couriers Please, and you will recieve the items' Tracking details once your order has been shipped.

 Backing boards